6d6f7274686f6e/dotfiles/README.md

 All the twitter scripts should run normally from now on.

 ### Admin scripts
-Subfolders of `~/.local/scripts/` store scripts that should only be executed with admin privileges.
+Subfolders of `/usr/local/sbin/scripts/` store scripts that should only be executed with admin privileges.
-Their ownership have to be set to root with `sudo chown root:root SCRIPT`.
-You should also make sure that they are executable with `sudo chmod +x SCRIPT`.
+Their ownership should be set to root (`sudo chown root:root -R /usr/local/sbin/scripts/`).
+You should also make sure that they are executable with `sudo chmod +x /usr/local/sbin/scripts/ -R`.

 Scripts in the `internet` subfolder manage, well, internet connections.
 You should change the `enp3s0` and `wlp2s0` to whatever your ethernet and wifi interfaces' names are (you can get them with `ip link`).